talonhub/community/README.md

 Notes:
 - commands are subject to change.
 I do my best to minimize changes, but I am moving to an [object][verb] standard slowly but surely.
 - I make extensive use of Talon's eye tracking features, so my grammar may be much smaller than others.
+- I still mostly use Dragon, so commands are probably mostly still optimized for that engine.
+- I personally use and verify much of the functionality on both Windows and Mac.
+For Linux, it's largely up to others contributors.

 ## Linux & Mac setup